 The fundamental difference

-Foliar fertilization is like an infusion directly into the blood - it works immediately, regardless of what is happening in the soil.
+Foliar fertilization is like an infusion directly into the bloodstream - it works immediately, regardless of what is happening in the soil.
 The plant receives CO₂ and calcium directly into the leaf tissue, photosynthesis runs at full speed, and the Brix value increases within days.

 Zeolite in the soil improves water retention - it stores moisture during dry periods and releases it evenly.
 It increases the cation exchange capacity - i.e., the soil's ability to bind nutrients and keep them available instead of washing them out with rain.
 It buffers the pH value in the optimal range.